 (a) may commence on any day of the week; and

-(b) is to apply to the total purchases in any 7 day period by an online player account.
+(b) is to apply to the player’s digital entry purchases in any 7 day period by a Lotterywest membership account.

+[Rule 43 amended in Gazette 4 Oct 2017 p.
+5118.]

 44. Player may restrict own ability to purchase entries

-A player may set the following restrictions using their player’s account —
+A player may set the following restrictions using their Lotterywest membership account —

-(a) a 7 day spending limit that is less than the Play Online 7 day spending limit referred to in rule 43;
+(a) a 7 day spending limit that is less than the 7 day spending limit referred to in rule 43;

 (b) a period during which the player cannot purchase any entries.

+[Rule 44 amended in Gazette 4 Oct 2017 p.
+5118.]

 45. Entries

-(1) It is the responsibility of a player to satisfy themselves before purchasing an entry that all the details of the entry shown on the relevant page of Play Online or the Lotterywest App are correct.
+(1) It is the responsibility of a player to satisfy themselves before purchasing an entry that all the details of the entry shown on the relevant page of Play Online, the Lotterywest App, a self-serve kiosk, and in-store entries are correct.

 (2) After an entry is purchased the Commission must provide to the player the following details relating to the entry —